elastic/connectors/docs/DOCKER.md

   mssql: connectors.sources.mssql:MSSQLDataSource
 ```

-After that, you can build your own docker image to run:
+After that, you can build your own Docker image to run:

 ```
 docker build -t <TAG_OF_THE_IMAGE> .